The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-Brian Starr is a Hand Surgeon in Cincinnati, Ohio.
+Brian Starr is a Hand Surgeon practicing medicine in Cincinnati, Ohio.
 Dr. Starr is rated as an Advanced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Hypoplasia of the Tibia with Polydactyly, Polydactyly, Preaxial Polydactyly Type 1, and Breast Enlargement In Males.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Polydactyly, Hypoplasia of the Tibia with Polydactyly, Preaxial Polydactyly Type 1, and Breast Enlargement In Males.

 Advanced in Preaxial Polydactyly Type 1